 “I’ve Heard That Song Before” (Youth on Parade)

 “(I’ve Got a Gal In) Kalamazoo” (Orchestra Wives)

 “There’s a Breeze on Lake Louise” (The Mayor of 44th Street)

-Photos: All photos were taken on this day and August 12th.
+Photos: All photos were taken on this day and on August 12th.
 Judy is seen with Roger Edens and crew on the set; director Busby Berkeley clowns with Judy and Mickey; Frederick Burton plays Judy’s father; and co-star Virginia Weilder; other photos were taken during the filming of “How About You?” on both this date and August 12th.

-August 11, 1942: Judy was, (allegedly as it’s unclear just what Judy wrote and what was written by the studio – the latter was usually the case), the guest writer for Walter Winchell’s famous “On Broadway” column.
+August 11, 1942: Judy was the guest writer, (allegedly as it’s unclear just what Judy wrote and what was written by the studio – the latter was usually the case), for Walter Winchell’s famous “On Broadway” column.

 By JUDY GARLAND

 YOU DON’T HAVE to sing or dance to entertain the soldiers.
 All you have to do is talk.
 Just pull up a chair, sit down and be prepared to answer a lot of questions.
 That’s one thing I found out during my tour of the Army camps.
 All the fellows want to know about Hollywood and the motion picture stars and I wanted to know all about them.